WYBC & Yale University celebrate B-Natural Kitchen

 What challenges did you have to overcome in starting your business?

-WYBC & Yale University salute Soap Edi
+WYBC & Yale University celebrate Bridal Trousseau

-WYBC & Yale University salute Soap Edi
+WYBC & Yale University celebrate Bridal Trousseau

 Why did you start your own business?